 - Swanbourne Anstey Sub-branches

-The Swanbourne Ansteys are the principal and root Anstey sub-branch of Buckinghamshire, beginning with a marriage between Richard Anstey and Joan Jesophe in Swanbourne on 15 February 1583.
-Richard and Joan had at least seven children in Swanbourne in the 1580s and 1590s, the most important for our purposes being Thomas (b 1584) and Benjamin (b 1594), who became the patriarchs of the two major Swanbourne Anstey sub-branches.
+The Swanbourne Ansteys are the principal and root Anstey sub-branch of Buckinghamshire, beginning with a marriage between Richard Anstey and Joan Jesophe in Swanbourne on 15 February 1583 (see below).
+They are one of the biggest ‘Anstey’, Ansty’, ‘Anstee’ and ‘Anstie’ sub-branches in existence today.